Lake Pulse National Survey: Summer 2018 campaign

 2017 - Our 1st field campaign.
 We sampled 217 lakes in Québec, Ontario, New Brunswick, PEI and Nova Scotia from mid-July to the end of August.
 Samples will be processed in the following autumn and winter.
 Data will be entered into the National Lake Pulse Database.

 2018 - Our 2nd field campaign.
-Field teams will visit about 230 new lakes, some in more northern areas.
+Field teams will visit about 232 new lakes.

 2019 - Our final summer of sampling.
 Field teams will sample many Canadian regions that were not visited previously.